I have an alter ego!

 If you want to write, find a writers' group to

-both of which taught me so much!
-Through these groups, I took
+join.
+I found a Romance Writers of America chapter, which taught me so much!
+Through this group, I took

 classes, attended conferences, had individual appointments with editors